The RUN Advisory Board Mission

 Dr. Shmuel Prints

 Meet Dr. Shnuel Prints, an internal medicine and public health specialist with over 30 years of experience in the medical field.
 He is also the founder of NDC Medicine– an international startup that helps doctors diagnose patients with medical mysteries quickly, using the great power of medical crowdsourcing.
 Doctors worldwide are welcome to join the platform.
 He is originally from Yekaterinburg-City, Russia, where he graduated from Ural State Medical Academy and worked there as a physician for 10 years.
 25 years ago he came to Israel with his family.
 Ever since, he has been working mainly in the internal disease field.
 He has a great interest in diagnostic tools, pulmonary diseases and rare diseases.
 At 2005 He Graduated his MPH in Public Health in Ben-Gurion University of the Negev.
-Now he is on a mission to end the diagnostic odyssey for patients worldwide with NDC Medicine, and writes a blog about it.
+Now he is on a mission to end the diagnostic odyssey for patients worldwide with NDC Medicine.
+He also writes a medical blog about the diagnostic process of rare diseases, the reason for the diagnostic process delay from an epidemiological point of view.

 Yana Prints is the CMO (Chief Marketing Officer) of NDC Medicine, and Dr. Shmuel Prints’s daughter.
 Yana graduated her BA in Media and Management studies with honors in The College of Management Academic Studies in Israel.
 She was chosen to participate in the esteemed “The Leaders” Project where she did her internship in Unilever’s marketing department.
 However, she was fascinated by her father’s dream to help the rare ones get a diagnosis, and so they began their journey together on NDC Medicine startup.
 Yana is in charge of all the media & marketing aspects of NDC Medicine, like their Facebook Page and Facebook Group, interviews, and special activities to raise awareness to the rare and undiagnosed community.